datastax/ragbot-starter/README.md

 - An Astra DB account.
 You can [create one here](https://astra.datastax.com/register).
     - An Astra Vector Database
-- An OpenAI account.
-You can [create one here](https://platform.openai.com/).
+- An AWS Bedrock instance.

 ### Setup